scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 addresses this problem by supporting mechanisms for automatic state synchronization between a Python model and a JavaScript model, expanded on below, and providing a set of predefined components that a developer can initialize and use in their Python code.
-Although there are limitations to using IPyWidgets alone, this library brings a lot of value to the scientific Python community and the data science Jupyter workflow with its ability to marry the two language ecosystems, each of which include many visualization tools and capabilities.
+While IPyWidgets has limitations, it is a valuable tool for the scientific Python community by allowing the combination of two language ecosystems with many visualization libraries and capabilities.

 To highlight the simplicity of IPyWidgets, some minimal examples are provided here.
 In the simplest UI cases, IPyWidgets allows wrapping a